3rdWaveLabs/SEMES_2_Zone_Binaries/README.md

 ## Recording Data

-To record data in serial plot for later analyization, click the record button and give the file a name with the file type ".csv"
+To record data in serial plot for later analyzation, click the record button and give the file a name with the file type ".csv"

 ![](images/serialplot_record.png)